 - Students are learning about traditional food practices such as hunting, fishing, wild rice collecting, and berry picking.
 A cultural camp has been set-up to support these activities.

-- Since April 11, teachers and community members prepared and distributed 150 Good Food Boxes every Saturday to Elders, students’ families, and anyone else in need.
+- Between April 2020 and July 2020,, teachers and community members prepared and distributed 150 Good Food Boxes every Saturday to Elders, students’ families, and anyone else in need.